PROJECT DETAILS

 Comparison Interface

-- Left Panel (Compare): Select the primary costing scenario or version.
+- Left Panel (Compare): Select the primary costing type (e.g., Costing) and version (e.g., V1) to compare from.

-- Right Panel (With): Select the secondary costing scenario or version to compare against.
+- Right Panel (With): Select the secondary costing type and version to compare against.

 Each panel displays summary metrics for the selected scenario:

-- Sourced Parts: Number of parts that have been sourced.
+- Sourced: Number of parts that have been sourced (e.g., 1).

 Comparison Table

-- Make: The brand or manufacturer name of the component (e.g., Condec, Amphenol).
+- Make: The brand or manufacturer name of the component (e.g., Dialight).

-- Supplier: The vendor or supplier associated with this specific costing scenario.
+- Supplier: The vendor or supplier associated with this costing scenario (e.g., Future Electronics).

-- Stock: The quantity currently available in inventory or with the supplier.
+- Stock: The quantity currently available in inventory or with the supplier (e.g., 20).

-- UOM: Unit of Measure - The standard unit used for quantifying the part (e.g., Each, Meters).
+- UOM: Unit of Measure — the standard unit used for quantifying the part (e.g., EA for Each).

-- UOC: Unit of Currency - The currency code for the price (e.g., INR, USD).
+- UOC: Unit of Currency — the currency code for the price (e.g., USD).

-- MOQ: Minimum Order Quantity - The smallest number of units that must be purchased.
+- MOQ: Minimum Order Quantity — the smallest number of units that must be purchased (e.g., 4).

-- ABC Rating: A classification used to prioritize inventory management (e.g., A-items are high value, C-items are low value).
+- ABC Rating: A classification used to prioritize inventory management (A-items are high value, C-items are low value).
+Displayed as a blank/dash when not assigned.